BuggleInc/plm-dockers/dockerfile/web-plm/README.md

 ## More in details

-When building the web-plm docker image, the binaries of web-plm are expected to be found inside the subdirectory ```target/```.
+When building the webPLM docker image, the binaries of webPLM are expected to be found inside the subdirectory ```target/```.

 To get these binaries, you can either build the application using [Play Framework docker image](https://github.com/BuggleInc/plm-dockers/tree/update/dockerfile/play) or the command ```activator stage``` if you setup the development environment.

-In the later case, you can then build the web-plm docker image with this command:
+In the later case, you can then build the webPLM docker image with this command:

 ```
 ./make.sh --bin /path/to/binaries